Arithmetic geometry of quantum connections on Calabi-Yau $3$-folds: Gromov--Witten theory of Calabi--Yau 3-folds

-\subsection{$p$-pseudocycles}

-Fix a prime $p$.
-The purpose of this subsection is to introduce the notion of $p$-pseudocycles, defined in \cite[Appendix A]{Wil-sur}.
-We closely follow the exposition in \cite[Appendix A]{bai-pomerleano-xu}, and refer the reader there for details.
+In this section, we recall the constructions of quantum cohomology and the quantum connection.
+We define the operations using pseudocycles to represent incidence constraints.
+The last subsection is focused on the special properties of genus $0$ Gromov--Witten theory for Calabi--Yau threefolds.

+\subsection{Pseudocycles}
-$p$-pseudocycles are generalizations of the more familiar notion of (integral) pseudocycles, which geometrically represent classes in $H^*(X;\mathbb{Z})$ for a smooth oriented manifold $X$.
-The $p$-pseudocycles allows one to similarly represent classes in $H^*(X;\mathbb{F}_p)$ which do not necessarily arise from $H^*(X;\mathbb{Z}) \otimes \mathbb{F}_p$.
-The intersection theory of $p$-pseudocycles will be used below and Gromov--Witten invariants valued in $\mathbb{F}_p$ to define operations on quantum cohomology with $\mathbb{F}_p$-coefficients.

-Let $X$ be a smooth manifold. \begin{defn} A smooth map $f: W \to X$ from a $k$-dimensional oriented manifold with boundary $W$ is called an (oriented $k$-dimensional) \emph{$p$-pseudocycle} if it satisfies the following properties. \begin{enumerate} \item $f(W)$ is precompact in $X$. \item The dimension of the $\Omega$-set of $f$,
+The purpose of this section is to recall the notion of (integral) pseudocycles, which geometrically represent the Poincar\'e dual of classes in $H^*(X;\mathbb{Z})$ for a smooth oriented manifold $X$.
+The intersection theory of pseudocycles will be used below to define the Gromov--Witten invariants. \begin{defn} A smooth map $f: W \to X$ from a $k$-dimensional oriented manifold $W$ is called an (oriented $k$-dimensional) \emph{pseudocycle} if it satisfies the following properties. \begin{enumerate} \item $f(W)$ is precompact in $X$. \item The dimension of the $\Omega$-set of $f$,